How to configure Horizon 8 Instant Clone Smart Provisioning

 Want more info?

 Check out this awesome video from Chris Halstead!
-Explains it better than i can type 🙂
+That explains it better than I can type 🙂

 And as George Clonie said, Instant, What Else!